RickBarendse/ChallengeTen_ProfileGenerator/README.md

   Pull requests are welcome.

   ## Tests
   The application uses jest for testing.
-To run the tests, enter 'npm test' in the command lineof the integrated terminal.
+To run the tests, enter 'npm test' in the command line of the integrated terminal.

   ## Questions
   Please visit my GitHub Overview page at: https://github.com/RickBarendse